Georgia businessman accused of running off with $750K in Super Bowl ticket scam

 A Georgia businessman is accused of scamming football fans, his colleagues and even his own mother after running off with more than $750,000 in a Super Bowl ticket scam, police said.

 Shah hasn't been seen since Jan.
-3, his wife told Alan Tartt, who is accusing Shah of swindling him and two friends out $20,000 in tickets to the NFL title game between the Los Angeles Rams and the New England Patriots.
+3, his wife told Alan Tartt, who is accusing the businessman of swindling him and two friends out $20,000 in tickets to the NFL title game between the Los Angeles Rams and the New England Patriots.

 “I reached out to his family, friends — no one knew where he was,” Tartt said, adding the conversation with Shah's wife is what prompted him to contact the police.

-Tartt told NBC News he first reached to Shah in November and was promised on-field access as well as entry to pre-game parties.
+Tartt told NBC News he first reached out to Shah in November and was promised on-field access, as well as entry to pre-game parties.

-“Initially we were going to use PayPal but he ended up talking us into depositing into his account,” he said.
-“Ketan was an active member in the community and on the board of directors at the YMCA and I assumed he was trustworthy.”
+“Initially we were going to use PayPal but he ended up talking us into depositing into his account,” Tartt said.
+“Ketan was an active member in the community and on the board of directors at the YMCA, and I assumed he was trustworthy.”

-But when it came to receiving the tickets in early January, Shah was nowhere to be found.
+But when it came to delivering the tickets in early January, Shah was nowhere to be found.

-Shah’s mother, Jayaben, said her son made off $36,000 of her money but declined to press to charges, according to a police report.
+Shah’s mother, Jayaben, said her son made off with $36,000 of her money but declined to press charges, according to a police report.

-Shah had initially offered his mother a deal where she would give him the money to purchase the tickets and he would then sell them for $5,000 and return the profits to her.
+Shah had initially offered his mother a deal in which she would give him the money to purchase the tickets, and he would then sell them for $5,000 each and return the profits to her.

-The Georgia Indo-American Chamber of Commerce suspended him on Jan.
-31 as a board member, citing "the recent criminal allegations made against him."
+The Georgia Indo-American Chamber of Commerce suspended him from the board Jan.
+31, citing "the recent criminal allegations made against him."

 "I mean he scammed his friends, his mom and his own company, so it’s just crazy,” Tartt said.